Who's in, who's out and who else may join the Conservative party leadership race

 Roman Baber: The Independent MPP in Ontario who Premier Doug Ford booted from the Progressive Conservative caucus for speaking out against COVID-19 lockdowns in January 2021.
 He says he was the first candidate in the race to do so and also wants to stand up to cancel culture.

-Jean Charest: The former Quebec premier who led the federal Progressive Conservatives in the mid-1990s is jumping back into politics and will formally launch his campaign in Calgary.
-He's running the under slogan 'Built to Win.'
+Jean Charest: The former Quebec premier who led the federal Progressive Conservatives in the mid-1990s is jumping back into politics and formally launched his campaign in Calgary.
+He's running the under slogan "Built to Win."
 Charest, 63, is highlighting his years of experience to party members.

 Who’s thinking about it: